A Swift Fix II: Physical Parameters of Type I Superluminous Supernovae: Spectral Energy Distribution Fitting

 We fit each epoch of \swift UVOT photometry using Markov Chain Monte Carlo (MCMC) methods \citep{foreman-mackey13} and a forward modeling approach.
 This accounts for the red leaks present in the $UVW2$ and $UVW1$ filters that may affect the photometry more significantly as the SN cools with time.
 We used the Spanish Virtual Observatories Filter Profile Service \citep{rodrigo12} to obtain the \swift UVOT filter response functions.
 We excluded ground-based optical data from our SED fits to both avoid de-weighting the UV data that is most important for an accurate temperature determination and mitigate cross-calibration issues between the \swift data and a heterogeneous sample of optical follow-up data.
 We only include data with $>2 \sigma$ detections to ensure robust luminosity and temperature estimates.
 As the SLSNe DES15S2nr, iPTF15esb, and ZTF21accwovq have no detected UV emission in their Swift epochs, we exclude them from the remainder of the analysis.

-Figure \ref{fig:BB_fits} shows the bolometric luminosity (L$_{\textrm{bol}}$), effective radius (R$_{\textrm{eff}}$), and effective temperature (T$_{\textrm{eff}}$) evolution for our sample of SLSNe, which are detailed in Table \ref{tab:BB_fits}.
+The quality of the modified blackbody fits is illustrated in Figure \ref{fig:fitted_BBs}.
+The SEDs of SLSNe with high peak luminosities and rapid cooling, like SN2018hti, those with typical evolution, like PS15ae, and events with lower luminosities and fewer constraints, like SN2019hge, are all well fit by this model across a wide range of phases relative to peak.
+Figure \ref{fig:BB_fits_fig} shows the bolometric luminosity (L$_{\textrm{bol}}$), effective radius (R$_{\textrm{eff}}$), and effective temperature (T$_{\textrm{eff}}$) evolution for our sample of SLSNe, which are detailed in Table \ref{tab:BB_fits_tab}.
 We find a wide range of luminosities and decline rates within the luminosity evolution.
-Two outliers, one epoch each for OGLE16dmu and PS15ae have not been shown in the figure, but are included in the table.
+Two outliers, one epoch each for OGLE16dmu and PS15ae, have not been shown in the figure, but are included in the table.

 The blackbody radii generally increase with time as the SN ejecta expands.
 Some objects show a late-time plateau in R$_{\textrm{eff}}$, possibly indicating that they are entering the nebular phase \citep[e.g.,][]{nicholl19_slsn}.
-Conversely, the blackbody temperatures for nearly all objects decreases over time.
-The general temporal evolution seen in L$_{\textrm{bol}}$, R$_{\textrm{eff}}$, and T$_{\textrm{eff}}$ is consistent with blackbody fits to other samples of SLSNe-I \citep[e.g.,][]{lunnan18, chen22a}.
+Conversely, the blackbody temperatures for nearly all objects decrease over time.
+The general temporal evolution seen in L$_{\textrm{bol}}$, R$_{\textrm{eff}}$, and T$_{\textrm{eff}}$ is consistent with blackbody fits to other samples of SLSNe-I \citep[e.g.,][]{lunnan18, chen23a}.